mrange/FsNICC/README.md

 I feel it is too clunky and not generic enough.

-The first parser `t` parses the prefix and return either a `Continue` value with a seed value given to the second parameter (for example how many vertices should be read for the following polygon).
-If we are done it returns a `Stop` value with a function that tranforms the accumulated value (a polygon array for example) in the the final parser value.
+The first parser `t` parses the prefix and returns either a `Continue` value with a seed value given to the second parameter (for example how many vertices should be read for the following polygon).
+If we are done it returns a `Stop` value with a function that transforms the accumulated value (a polygon array for example) into the final parser value.
 This is to allow the prefix parser to send one of three variants to the frame parser, read Next frame, flip page and read Next frame or Stop.

 ```fsharp
   let bpolygonDescriptor () =